whisthq/technical-interviews/hashtable/README.md

 ## How You Will Be Assessed

 For milestone 1 we are looking for clean readable code that passes the tests.
 We want to see your ability to write proficiently in C. For milestone 2 we also want to see clean code.
 If you are feeling rushed we would rather you spend more time clearly communicating your design than trying to get your code to work.
 Your code does not need to compile and work correctly, we will only be reading the code during the assessment.
 We would rather you implement half of the functions with good, solid, and clean code, than try to get a minimal viable project somewhat working.
+The quality of any additional header files that you used will still be looked at (Such as the header file for your collision-handling datastructure).

 ## Once You're Finished